sajal/sajalblog/content/post/http2-wordcount.md

 document are to be interpreted as described in RFC 2119 [RFC2119].
 ```

-I did not include HTTP/1 for this comparison because the spec did not seem to use upper cased keywords.
+I did not include HTTP/1 for this comparison because the spec does not seem to use upper cased keywords.

 Quick and dirty python script to do the word counts.